Code-Institute-Submissions/project1_code_institute_Laure_Piechaczyk/README.md

   -   ####   Animations
   For design reasons, there are very few animations on this website.
 To facilitate the user's navigation, the background colour and the padding of the navbar links change when the mouse is over them.
   <h2 align="center"><img src="assets/images/Picture-readme/over.png"></h2>

+  @keyframe was used to change the background color of buttons for price and details in the courses webpage.

   -   ####   Position of elements & geometric forms
   Care was made to position the elements in the different sizes of the screens.
 Also in the page Courses and worshop, geometrical forms containing famous quotes were used as separations between the sections.